2025 Hamilton City Council election

-The 2025 Hamilton City Council election was a local election held from 9 September to 11 October in Hamilton, New Zealand as part of that year's nation-wide local elections.
+The 2025 Hamilton City Council election was a local election held from 9 September to 11 October in Hamilton, New Zealand, as part of that year's territorial authority elections and other local elections held nation-wide.

 Voters elected the mayor of Hamilton and 14 city councillors for the 2025–2028 term of the Hamilton City Council.
 Postal voting and the single transferable vote system were used.

 A finalised list of candidate names was released by the City Council on 4 August identifying 52 candidates, including 12 candidates for mayor.
 Incumbent mayor Paula Southgate did not run for re-election.

 Councillor Tim Macindoe won the mayoralty, with fellow councillor Sarah Thomson coming in second place.

-The council introduced a Māori ward at the 2022 election.
-In a referendum on its future held at this election, as part of a nation-wide series of referendums, voters elected to keep the Māori ward.
+The council introduced a Māori ward at the 2022 election; in a referendum on its future held at this election (as part of a nation-wide series of referendums) voters elected to keep the Māori ward.